 If not repaired with a filling, the cavity can get larger and affect the root of the tooth.

-Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your local Dallas dentist.
+Cavities are normally caused by poor oral hygiene and by eating carbohydrates, and they require a trip to your best local Dallas dentist.
 It is fairly simple to learn how to prevent them.

 Diet – This plays a huge role in cavity prevention.
 Keep your teeth strong by eating fresh fruits and vegetables, and foods with a lot of protein, fiber, and calcium.
 You are more likely to be prone to cavities if you have a sweet tooth.
 Frequent snacking on starchy and sugary foods leaves acids on the teeth.
 To minimize your risk of cavities, cut back on sugary drinks like energy drinks, juices, and sodas.
 Skip the snacks, sweets, and candies.
 Drink a lot of water instead.